MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/UX-Guidance.md

 When your users first invoke your copilot, they should find it engaging enough to start a conversation.
 They should feel confident in what copilot can and can't do, so be sure to show new users the different ways in which they can use the AI.

 Microsoft studies show that users prefer an experience that explains what the copilot can do and gives them suggestions on how to begin.
 There are many ways to create such an experience and we encourage you to try different approaches with your end users.
-The following considerations come from the [HAX toolkit](https://www.microsoft.com/haxtoolkit/ai-guidelines/), and have design patterns available which offer several techniques you can mix and match to set user expectations:
+The following considerations come from the [HAX toolkit](https://aka.ms/haxtoolkit), and have design patterns available which offer several techniques you can mix and match to set user expectations:

-* [**Make clear what the system can do.**](https://www.microsoft.com/haxtoolkit/guideline/make-clear-what-the-system-can-do/) Help the user understand what the AI system is capable of doing.
+* **Make clear what the system can do.** Help the user understand what the AI system is capable of doing.
-* [**Make clear how well the system can do what it can do.**](https://www.microsoft.com/haxtoolkit/guideline/make-clear-how-well-the-system-can-do-what-it-can-do/)Help the user understand how often the AI system may make mistakes
+* **Make clear how well the system can do what it can do.** Help the user understand how often the AI system may make mistakes.

 Remember, everyone's learning in this space, and to succeed in any copilot endeavor, you need to keep an open mind, and think creatively.
 Be ready to experiment, learn, discover, and even conduct your own research.

  Other guidelines should be considered over the course of the application's lifecycle.
 Some of the most relevant are listed here with links to their corresponding patterns.
-Learn more about Microsoft's other guidelines in the [HAX Design Library](https://www.microsoft.com/haxtoolkit/library/).
+Learn more about Microsoft's other guidelines in the [HAX Design Library](https://aka.ms/haxtoolkit).

 ### During interaction

-* [**Match relevant social norms.**](https://www.microsoft.com/haxtoolkit/guideline/match-relevant-social-norms/) Ensure the experience is delivered in a way that users would expect, given their social and cultural context.
+* **Match relevant social norms.** Ensure the experience is delivered in a way that users would expect, given their social and cultural context.
-* [**Mitigate social biases.**](https://www.microsoft.com/haxtoolkit/guideline/mitigate-social-biases/) Ensure the AI system's language and behaviors don't reinforce undesirable and unfair stereotypes and biases.
+* **Mitigate social biases.** Ensure the AI system's language and behaviors don't reinforce undesirable and unfair stereotypes and biases.

 ### When it's wrong

-* [**Support efficient correction.**](https://www.microsoft.com/haxtoolkit/guideline/support-efficient-correction/) Make it easy to edit, refine, or recover when the AI system is wrong.
+* **Support efficient correction.** Make it easy to edit, refine, or recover when the AI system is wrong.
-* [**Make it clear why the system did what it did.**](https://www.microsoft.com/haxtoolkit/guideline/make-clear-why-the-system-did-what-it-did/) Enable the user to access an explanation of why the AI system behaved as it did.
+* **Make it clear why the system did what it did.** Enable the user to access an explanation of why the AI system behaved as it did.

 ### Over time

-* [**Encourage granular feedback.**](https://www.microsoft.com/haxtoolkit/guideline/encourage-granular-feedback/) Enable the user to provide feedback indicating their preferences during regular interaction with the AI system.
+* **Encourage granular feedback.** Enable the user to provide feedback indicating their preferences during regular interaction with the AI system.
-* [**Provide global controls.**](https://www.microsoft.com/haxtoolkit/guideline/provide-global-controls/) Allow the user to globally customize what the AI system monitors and how it behaves.
+* **Provide global controls.** Allow the user to globally customize what the AI system monitors and how it behaves.

 ## Collaborative UX